Hard times and reconstruction

 More than anyone else, longstanding captain Conny Heidkamp had done his utmost to keep the players together during the darkest days of the war.
 Together with wife Magdalena, he even saved the trophies the club had won from destruction when the air raids on Munich began in summer 1942.
 Magdalena remembered a farmer in Ascholding near Wolfratshausen where she had spent her holidays as a child.
 The valuables were packed in boxes and taken there in a wood carburettor and stored in a room next to the stable.
 Here they were safe - until spring 1945, when the Americans came closer.
 They had a reputation for being keen on souvenirs such as cups, pennants and badges of honour.
 For a second time the Heidkamps saved the valuable club trophies and buried the boxes on the Ascholding farm.

 Just six weeks after the German capitulation on 8 May 1945, FC Bayern were back playing their first game, losing 4-3 to local rivals FC Wacker.
-In 1945, Landauer returned from exile and was again voted club president.
+In 1947, Landauer returned from exile and was again voted club president.
 Reconstruction began, including in football.
 It took nine years before wild excitement again broke out across the country as Germany returned triumphant from the 1954 World Cup in Switzerland.
-Sepp Herberger had coached Germany to their first World Cup, even though the 3-2 victory against Hungary in the final was a tough moment for Bayern skipper Jakob Streitle as the 15-time international had to watch from the stands as Fritz Walter & Co secured the world crown.
+Sepp Herberger's team won the first World Cup for Germany with a 3-2 victory over the favourites Hungary.
+Hans Bauer of FC Bayern was in the Germany squad and he played in two matches in the tournament.
+But he did not play in the final.

 1860 instead of Bayern: A stroke of luck in retrospect

-The German FA (DFB) chose local rivals 1860 ahead of FC Bayern to be Munich’s representative in the new league.
+The German FA (DFB) chose local rivals 1860 ahead of FC Bayern to be Munich's representative in the new league.
 What club president Wilhelm Neudecker considered to be an outrageous injustice turned out to be a stroke of luck for the club.
-The precarious state of the finances – financial ruin was narrowly avoided after relegation to the Oberliga – forced the club to dispense with expensive stars and back players from their own youth team, as well as talented footballers from around Bavaria.
+The precarious state of the finances forced the club to dispense with expensive stars and back players from their own youth team, as well as talented footballers from around Bavaria.
 That policy saw youngsters like Franz Beckenbauer, Sepp Maier and Gerd Müller make their breakthrough.